rpasbamboo/Chess-Emporium/README.md

 # Chess-Emporium
-A website built using  web technologies such as HTML, CSS, and JavaScript
+Chess Emporium is a website for chess enthusiasts to purchase high-quality chess equipment, including boards, pieces, clocks, and more.In addition to our selection of products, we also offer a variety of quizzes to help you improve your chess knowledge and skills.
+Our website is built using modern web technologies such as HTML, CSS, and JavaScript, and is designed to be user-friendly